Hermitter/fileman/README.md

 # Fileman

-Fileman is a go package that provides handy functions for file, direcotry, and symlink managment.
+Fileman is a go package that provides handy functions for files, directories, and symbolic link managment.

 ## Current Functionality
 - [x] Copy